Goodbye Summer, Hello Autumn!

 Location: 255 E Flamingo Rd, Las Vegas, NV 89169

-History lovers will get a kick out exploring the Neon Museum and Boneyard!
+History lovers will get a kick out of exploring the Neon Museum and Boneyard!
 Their exhibits chronicle the remarkable history of Sin City through the iconic neon lights that once lit our streets.
 If you like, you can even schedule a photoshoot or host an event at this quintessential Vegas venue.

 Location: 770 Las Vegas Blvd N, Las Vegas, NV 89101